 Over the years, MACEE has worked on improving the program and has since employed a team of highly skilled staff in managing the program which comprise of Malaysians and Americans who are experts in both Malaysian and American cultures.
 Part of the addition is the availability of social media and materials for prospective ETAs.
 MACEE maintains these resources:

 - Blog: Read more about the ETA experiences

 Every year, recent college graduates are awarded grants to serve as English teaching assistants in secondary public schools throughout multiple states in Malaysia for a 10-month grant, typically from January until November.
 No teaching experience is required.
 Applicants should be mature, flexible, independent, enthusiastic, and willing to serve as cultural “ambassadors.”
 Fulbright ETA grantees are typically placed in rural and remote parts of Malaysia.
 There is no research component to this grant.

-The Institute of International Education (IIE) administers the application process.
+The Institute of International Education (IIE) administers the initial application process which typically opens from October to December.
 Please click here for more information and contact IIE about the application process.
 MACEE will only be in touch with a grantee once approved as a finalist.
 You may apply through your educational institution or at-large if you no longer have affiliation with your university or college.
-If you have any questions about the ETA Program in Malaysia, you may contact Raymond at email@example.com.
+If you have any questions about the ETA Program in Malaysia, you may contact Raymond at firstname.lastname@example.org.

 If you are a former ETA and would like get in touch, please contact us at email@example.com.